kzr8/moe-junyuanpri/_parents-portal/Cyber Wellness.md

 Appropriate online expression refers to online communication which is socially appropriate  and does not bring about conflicting opinions and stereotypes.
 With appropriate online  expression, one can create a meaningful and positive presence in the cyber community.
 However, youths may engage in inappropriate online expression either intentionally or  unintentionally.

-> > > Ø Everything online is searchable, replicable, and contributes to a permanent digital reputation
+* Everything online is searchable, replicable, and contributes to a permanent digital reputation

-> > > Ø Inappropriate online expression may affect a child’s social, emotional and mental well-being
+*  Inappropriate online expression may affect a child’s social, emotional and mental well-being